 PILI Interns and Fellows work on a wide variety of projects, including asylum applications and hearings, deportation hearings and appeals, immigrant visa petitions, issues related to unaccompanied immigrant children, detained immigrant assistance, and related matters.
-Fellows work closely with clients from many different countries and cultures, and will have an opportunity to appear in court.
+Interns and Fellows work closely with clients from many different countries and cultures, and may have the opportunity to appear in court.
 Fluency in a relevant second language is strongly preferred.

 This agency is approved to host two Law Student Interns during the fall semester, one with the LGBT Immigrant Rights Initiative and one with the Counter-Trafficking Project.
 This agency is also approved to host a Law Student Intern in the spring semester to work with the LGBT Immigrant Rights Initiative, and one in the summer whose focus will be determined during the application process.
 NIJC is also approved to host Graduate Fellows.
 When applying, please indicate if you are interested in the LGBT Immigrant Rights Initiative, the Counter-Trafficking Project, or both projects.